 Like any dangerous product, make sure that you read all labels before using fireworks.
-Labels will come with specific warnings, instructions for disposal, safety tips and more.
+Labels will come with specific warnings, instructions for disposal, safety tips, and more.
 Fireworks can be fun in the right hands.
-Be those right hands by being prudent about fireworks use.
+Be in the right hands by being prudent about fireworks use.

 9. Dispose of Fireworks Safely